paketo-buildpacks/base-builder/README.md

 ## `paketobuildpacks/builder:base`

-This builder uses an Ubuntu bionic base image with buildpacks for Java, .NET Core, NodeJS, Go, Ruby and NGINX.
+This builder uses the [Paketo Base Stack](https://github.com/paketo-buildpacks/base-stack-release) (an Ubuntu bionic base image) with buildpacks for Java, .NET
+Core, NodeJS, Go, Ruby and NGINX.

 To see which versions of build and run images, buildpacks, and the lifecycle